graef685/OverlayAsPromised/README.md

 overlay.resize() -> null
 ```

-*Note: Auto resizing is not working on Internet Explorer 9 and below*
+*Note: Auto resizing is not working for Internet Explorer 9 and below*

 ### Usage